This page provides access to key Husky policies.

 It is an offence for a supplier to make such an offer.
 It would be an offence for you to accept the offer as you would be doing so to gain a personal advantage.

-Who shall I contact in Husky Finance about bribery and anti-corruption best practice?
+Who shall I contact in Husky about bribery and anti-corruption best practice?

-You may report your concerns confidentially to the Husky Finance Company Secretary.
+You may report your concerns confidentially to a Director of Husky.

 Modern Slavery and Human Trafficking Statement – May 2022